smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 started trying to isolate the issue to which log messages caused the error but could not find any discernible patterns.
 The messages that were logged or not logged changed daily.
 At first we did not know why the messages were not showing up and we did not know about the messages in the bad format.
+What was really weird is that we would step line by line through the code and output potential messages and everything would look fine.

 The first breakthrough came after we talked to [Jeffery Charles][jeff], a LogStash/ElasticSearch user from another team in the